|(a) Types of supervision include:

 case-based communication that meets standards for confidentiality.

-Though the board favors supervision formats in which the supervisor
+Though the Council favors supervision formats in which the supervisor

 and supervisee are in the same geographical place for a substantial

-part of the supervision time, the board also recognizes that some
+part of the supervision time, the Council also recognizes that some

 current and future technology, such as using reliable, technologically-secure